Lw2380/gitWorkshop/README.md

  you can add/change the text here.

- For example there will be an errror here.
+ For example there will be an error here.